keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/introduction.md

 2. [NEAR-API-JS](https://docs.near.org/tools/near-api-js/quick-reference#install)
 3. [Keypom JS SDK](https://github.com/keypom/keypom-js#installation)

 If you want to reference the finished code, that can be found [here](https://github.com/keypom/keypom-js/tree/min/ticketing-tutorial/docs-advanced-tutorials/ticket-app).
-To follow allong and build out this ticketing app with the tutorial, see the steps below.
+To follow along and build out this ticketing app, see the steps below.

 ---

 ## Creating your Project
 In this section, you're going to create your project and install the SDK to prepare for the tutorial.
 If you have a completed script and have installed the SDK, you can skip [forward](architecture.md).

-First, navigate to your desired home folder and use the `create-near-app` command to create a new project
+First, navigate to your desired home folder and use the `create-near-app` command to create a new project.
 ``` bash
 npx create-near-app my-ticket-app
 ```
 :::note
 You may realize that there is a `contract` and `frontend` folder.
-The `create-near-app` framework is supposed to allow you to build out a NEAR smart contract and quickly hook it up with a frontend.
-This tutorial will not involve writting any smart contracts, so the `contract` folder can just be ignored for now.
+The `create-near-app` package allows you to build out a NEAR smart contract and quickly hook it up with a frontend.
+This tutorial will not involve writting any smart contracts, so the `contract` folder can be ignored.
 :::

 You'll then need to create a `package.json` inside the `frontend` folder.
+You can accept all default values that NPM suggests.

 ``` bash
 cd frontend && npm init